 When you file bankruptcy, there are rules that protect certain assets.
 These rules are call “exemptions”.
 There are exemptions for all sorts of things, like household goods, jewelry, and your car.
 And, of course, there is one that helps you protect equity you have in your home.

-The Colorado homestead exemption allows homeowners who file bankruptcy to protect $60,000 of equity in their home ($90,000 if they are 60 or older).
+The Colorado homestead exemption allows homeowners who file bankruptcy to protect $250,000 of equity in their home ($350,000 if they are 60 or older).
 Unlike other Colorado exemptions, you cannot double the Colorado homestead exemption by filing a joint petition with your spouse.
 Equity is the difference between what you owe on your mortgage and what your home is worth.
 For example, if your home is worth $150,000 and you owe $125,000 (on all mortgages), you have $25,000 in equity.
 Under the Colorado homestead exemption, the entire $25,000 is protected.

 Does The Colorado Homestead Exemption Help Me Keep My Home When I File Bankruptcy?

-If you don’t make your payments on that loan, the lender may be able to take and sell the home, during or after the bankruptcy case.
-If you are not behind on your loan payments, you may be able to keep your home if you agree to can afford to keep making payments.
+If you don’t make your payments on that loan, the lender may be able to take and sell the home during or after the bankruptcy case.
+You should be able to keep your home if you are current on your payments, agree to keep making payments and can afford to make them.